thoughtspile/banditstash/README.md

 - Runtime validation to prevent malformed objects from exploding at runtime
 - Catching getItem / setItem errors
 - Optional scoping to prevent key collisions
+- Fallback for missing storage (e.g. in SSR)

 ```ts
 import { banditStash, fail } from 'banditstash';